Code-Institute-Submissions/Kat24C-recipe_JanResub/README.md

 ## Bugs
 ### Solved Bugs
+ * When I deployed my app my css was not deploying with it.
+  * I had not remove disable_collect static.
+Once I removed this it worked.

 ### Remaining Bugs
+ * There are no remaining bugs.

 ### Validator Testing
  * By running my project through lighthouse in devtool, I confirmed that the colours and fonts are easy to read and accessible.